pierr/gordon/README.md

 ```

 ## API
 - add: Add a message in the gordon container.
+There are two types of messages: permanent and not permanent.